 Strength – Resistance bands, weight lifting and wall pushups are a few ways to build up muscles.
 Some even get a personal trainer to build strength.
 Elders with increased strength experience greater mobility and vitality for activities like mowing the yard or walking the dog.

 Balance – Tai chi, Pilates and yoga are excellent balance exercises as well as simply balancing on one foot behind a sturdy chair.
-Walking heel to toe and steadying on an exercise ball are also practical ways to increase core body stability.
+Walking heel to toe and steadying on an exercise ball are also practical ways to increase core Healthy Body stability.

-Flexibility – Stretching one’s muscles helps the entire body stay limber and move more freely.
+Flexibility – Stretching one’s muscles helps the entire Healthy Body stay limber and move more freely.
 This definatly helps with their over all day to day movement.

 For those recovering from surgery or illness or restricted from walking or putting undue strain on their joints, chair exercises can help.
 Simple chair exercises include doing arm circles, toe taps, and stomach and gluteus squeezes.
 Chair exercises can even be done outdoors on the patio or in the flower garden, all while absorbing essential vitamin D from the sun.